ravn/cv/README.md

 * Leveraged eBPF for out-of-process troubleshooting for Linux deployments.

-* Learned Python and C# for development work.
+* Learned Python and C# for development and devops work.

 * Maintain existing legacy applications in C# deployed with Bamboo.

+* Migrate existing devops pipelines to Github Actions.

 * Extensive documentation using Markdown in GitHub/Bitbucket.